SAIKRISHNA239/text_to_image_GenAI/README.md

 This project is a web-based application that generates images from text descriptions using the Stable Diffusion model.
 It provides an interactive interface where users can input a text prompt and receive a corresponding AI-generated image.

-## 📸 Demo

-*(Here you can add a GIF or screenshots showing the text-to-image generation process and the results)*

 ## ✨ Features